Why e-commerce in Nigeria remains unregulated despite market growth

 Nigeria, like many developing countries, faces technological challenges, including inadequate infrastructure and limited internet penetration in certain regions.
 The government may hesitate to impose strict regulations on a sector that relies heavily on digital infrastructure, as this could inadvertently exclude a significant portion of the population from participating in the e-commerce ecosystem.

-The e-commerce sector is fueled by increasing internet penetration, expanding smartphone usage, and growing demand for mobile internet services.
+The e-commerce sector is fuelled by increasing internet penetration, expanding smartphone usage, and growing demand for mobile internet services.